Frequently Asked Questions

 Can counselling help with depression?

-Research that has been undertaken shows that counselling for depression is effective, and can often be longer lasting in effect than medication.
+Research has shown that counselling for depression is effective, and can often be longer lasting than medication.

 Can anybody benefit from counselling?